tdwg/bdq/tg2/_review/docs/guide/users/index.md

 While the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) provides a description of each individual BDQ Test, `Data Quality Reports` may vary in how they present results from the execution of these Tests.
 Possible presentations include displaying Test results individually, aggregating counts of results for each Test run over all records in a dataset, and separating results into pre- and post-amendment phases.
 In the latter case, results may be shown for all `Validation` and `Measure` Tests run in a pre-amendment phase, then proposals for changes from all `Amendment` Tests run in an amendment phase, and then results from the same `Validation` and `Measure` Tests run in a post-amendment phase as if all proposed changes from the `Amendment` Tests were evaluated and accepted.
 It is thus important to identify both the Test for which results are being reported, and the context for the report.
 The [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) describes what each Test does independent of this context.

-For each Test, the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) provides a set of test descriptors.
+For each Test, the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) provides a set of Test descriptors.
 These include three ways to identify the Test, each serving a particular purpose:

 * **Label:** - the brief human readable means for identifying a Test (e.g. VALIDATION_BASISOFRECORD_NOTEMPTY).
 The Label is expected to be the primary means for humans to identify a Test.
 * **skos:prefLabel:** - the human readable label spelled out in words (e.g. "Validation dwc:basisOfRecord` `Not Empty").
 The prefLabel is expected to support translations, screen readers and other means for improving accessibility for humans in the identification of a Test.